Rhythm0106/Design-Patterns/README.md

 For all the 15 design patterns these things are there:
 1) Code
 2) UML Diagram
-3) Word files which consists theory and implementaion.
+3) Pdf file which consists of theory and implementaion for each pattern.